gvwilson/change/06_finale/index.md

 ## Things We Didn't Cover

 -   [Change in a time of crisis](../bonus/#crisis)
-    -   The K-T Event gave mammals their chance…
-    -   …but was bad news for the dinosaurs
+    -   The K-T Event gave mammals their chance, but was bad news for the dinosaurs
 -   [Fatigue and burnout](../bonus/#burnout)
     -   Watch for early warning signs
     -   Don't be ashamed to ask for help